csytan/csytan.github.io/projects/nplite.md

 # Network Planner Lite (2014)

-NPLite was an experiment created to get a better acquainted with mapping technology and to prepare to contribute to the [Network Planner](http://networkplanner.modilabs.org/) project.
+NPLite was an experiment created to get a better acquainted with mapping technology and to contribute to [Network Planner](http://networkplanner.modilabs.org/); a tool for electrification planning in developing countries.

-Network Planner is a tool for planning the electrification of developing countries.
-It provides estimates for connecting to grid power, or [solar mini-grids](http://sharedsolar.org/) when connecting to the grid is too costly.

 ## Try it out

 1. Go to [https://sel-columbia.github.io/nplite/](https://sel-columbia.github.io/nplite/)
 2. Click on the icon in the upper right corner to load the example dataset.

+![building edges](/images/projects_nplite1.png)

 This loads an example with over 10k communities (represented by **green dots**) in Myanmar and generates a minimum spanning tree to connect them. **Blue lines** represent the existing power grid and potential connection points. **Orange lines** represent impassable terrain.

-![building edges](/images/projects_nplite1.png)

 The generation process runs a modified version of Kruskal's algorithm and creates about 40k proposed power lines (**in blue**).

-It should run in less than a minute on a Macbook Air.
+It runs in about a minute on a Macbook Air.

 ![Finished building network](/images/projects_nplite2.png)